ben1post/xarray-simlab-ode/README.md

 Xarray-simlab provides a generic framework for building computational models in a modular fashion and an [xarray](http://xarray.pydata.org/) extension for setting and running simulations using xarray's `Dataset` structure.

 Xarray-simlab-ode (XSO) extends the framework with a set of variables, processes and a solver backend, suited towards ODE-based models.
 It is designed for flexible, interactive and reproducible modeling workflows.
+XSO was developed as the foundation of the [Phydra library](https://github.com/ben1post/phydra) for plankton community models.

 ## Installation